DataDog/hiring-engineers/answers.md

 Let's setup APM on a test application by restarting our Agent container with new options, spinning up a basic application to instrument, then instrumenting it.
 In the Datadog console, navigate to APM to find additional setup details and the relevant docs for your application.

 #### Restarting our containerized Agent with new options
+First we restart our Agent container with some new options:
 - `DD_APM_ENABLED=true`
 - a user-defined bridge network `dd-assessment` for our container (to allow the agent to send tracing data by DNS name), and
-- setting the Agent's hostname to `datadog-agent`:
+- setting the Agent's hostname to `datadog-agent`\

 ```
 docker run -d --name datadog-agent \